Unified-Projects/llvm-project/llvm/docs/CommandGuide/lit.rst

   primary purpose is to suppress an ``XPASS`` result without modifying a test case that uses the ``XFAIL`` directive.

-.. option:: --num-shards=M

- Divide the set of selected tests into ``M`` equal-sized subsets or "shards", and run only one of them.
-Must be used with the ``--run-shard=N`` option, which selects the shard to run.
-The environment variable ``LIT_NUM_SHARDS`` can also be used in place of this option.
-These two options provide a coarse mechanism for partitioning large testsuites, for parallel execution on separate machines (say in a large testing farm).

-.. option:: --run-shard=N

- Select which shard to run, assuming the ``--num-shards=M`` option was provided.
-The two options must be used together, and the value of ``N`` must be in the range ``1..M``.
-The environment variable ``LIT_RUN_SHARD`` can also be used in place of this option.

 ADDITIONAL OPTIONS
 ------------------